 5. Nagoya University of Commerce and Business

-The Nagoya University Business School is an excellent business school in Japan.
-It thus expands management education opportunities for today’s professionals further.
+Nagoya University Business School is an excellent business school in Japan.
+It expands management education opportunities for today’s professionals.
 Furthermore, the school offers master’s degree programs, focused programs, corporate training, and owner-operated company succession education.

 6. Doshisha University

-Doshisha University is among the top private universities in Japan.
-It was founded in 1875 based on its founder’s philosophy of “education guided by conscience.”
-The Business School was later established in 2004, with the strong belief that companies and business personalities must also focus on contributing positively to the community on top of achieving financial success.
+Doshisha University was founded in 1875 and is based on its founder’s philosophy of “education of conscience.”
+Doshisha Business School opened in 2004, with the belief that companies and business professionals should contribute positively to the community in addition to achieving financial success.

-As one of the top business schools in Japan, Doshisha Business School focuses on encouraging its students to explore and enquire beyond the boundaries of the curriculum and adopt a global mindset that would allow them to become more insightful and analytical.
+As one of the top business schools in Japan, Doshisha Business School focuses on encouraging its students to explore and inquire beyond the boundaries of the curriculum and adopt a global mindset that allows them to become more insightful and analytical.

-In addition, The Global MBA program also allows its students to work alongside their professors and business leaders to gain hands-on experience in exploring and challenging global business and management traditions or trends.
+In addition, the Global MBA program allows students to work alongside professors and business leaders to gain hands-on experience in exploring and challenging global business and management traditions or trends.
+Doshisha Business School’s MBA program also obtained AMBA accreditation in 2023.

 7. Kwansei Gakuin University

-Kwansei Gakuin University was founded by Reverend Walter Russell Lambuth, in 1889, in Kobe.
-Lambuth was an American missionary who aimed to train missionaries and educate youngsters on principles that were based on Christianity.
+Kwansei Gakuin University was founded by Reverend Walter Russell Lambuth in 1889 in Kobe.
+Lambuth was an American missionary who aimed to train missionaries and educate young people based on Christian principles.

-Kwansei Gakui aspires to encourage its students to live a purposeful life by becoming creative and useful citizens who embody their motto, which is “Mastery for Service,” to contribute positively to society with integrity and compassion.
+Kwansei Gakuin aspires to encourage its students to live purposeful lives by becoming creative and useful citizens who embody the university’s motto, “Mastery for Service,” and contribute positively to society with integrity and compassion.

-Kwansei Gakuin’s Business programs offer an integrated and comprehensive set of degrees that roots off the university’s conviction that corporations hold crucial positions in the economic system.
-Hence, this top-performing business school nurtures personalities by teaching its students to analyze and discover principles and strategies of corporate behavior.
+Kwansei Gakuin’s business programs offer an integrated and comprehensive set of degrees that stem from the university’s conviction that corporations hold crucial positions in the economic system.
+Hence, this business school nurtures future business professionals by teaching students to analyze and discover the principles and strategies of corporate behavior.

 8. Hitotsubashi University

-Hitotsubashi University is a prestigious business school in Japan that is the first of its kind.
-The school was founded in 1875, to nurture “Captains of Industry” which was considered essential to support the rapid development and modernization of the country.
-It has now expanded its scope and offers programs that cover all social sciences.
+Hitotsubashi University is a prestigious business school in Japan and was founded in 1875 as the first business school in Japan.
+Its mission was to nurture “Captains of Industry,” which was considered essential to support the rapid development and modernization of the country.
+It has now expanded its scope and offers programs that cover the social sciences.

-Today Hitotsubashi is among the leading research institutes in Japan, and the only one that specializes in social sciences.
-The university is also considered to be a Designated National University, which is very scarce in numbers.
+Today, Hitotsubashi is among the leading research universities in Japan and is the only Designated National University Corporation specializing in the social sciences.
+The university received Designated National University Corporation status in 2019.

 9. International University of Japan

-In 1982 the International University of Japan was founded for training experienced individuals who would be able to contribute to the international community in a disciplined and competent manner.
+In 1982, the International University of Japan was founded to train experienced individuals who could contribute to the international community in a disciplined and competent manner.

-This top Japanese business school stands out in comparison to other schools of its kind because primarily, it is focused on academics.
-IUJ aims to encourage its students to adopt a spirit of progressive internationalism, hence its administrative policy is autonomous and open.
+This Japanese business school stands out because it offers English-taught graduate programs and focuses on global management education.
+IUJ aims to encourage students to adopt a spirit of progressive internationalism, and its administrative policy is autonomous and open.

 10. Rikkyo University

 Rikkyo University was founded by Bishop Channing Moore Williams in 1874.
-Its founder was an Episcopal missionary, who began as a private school to teach English and Bible studies.
-The university was developed based on the model of traditional liberal arts institutes in the West.
+Its founder was an Episcopal missionary who began with a private school teaching English and Bible studies.
+The university was developed based on the model of traditional liberal arts institutions in the West.

 Rikkyo strongly believes in society’s need for human resources who possess the ability to tackle social demands and global issues in an open-minded manner.
-Hence, Rikkyo aims to culture skilled global leaders who can withstand the rapidly changing environment and still make rational decisions.
+Hence, Rikkyo aims to cultivate skilled global leaders who can withstand a rapidly changing environment and still make rational decisions.

 As a country that has developed in leaps and bounds over the years, Japan is indeed a business and technology hotspot.
-Education has also developed vastly in Japan, in fact, over the last 10 years, enrollment of international students has increased by 160% in Japanese universities.
+Education has also developed vastly in Japan.
+According to JASSO, Japan had 336,708 international students as of May 1, 2024, including 58,215 in graduate schools and 87,421 in undergraduate universities.

-In addition to providing affordable and high-quality education, international students are also offered brilliant employment opportunities in a secure environment with a great medical system.
-Hence, Japan would certainly make a great choice for anyone interested in pursuing a top-quality business education.
+In addition to providing affordable and high-quality education, Japan offers international students opportunities to build careers in a secure environment with a strong public infrastructure.
+Hence, Japan can be a great choice for anyone interested in pursuing a top-quality business education.

 We hope that this article has helped you in your search for a business school.
-If you would like to read more about Japan, visit the Study in Japan for more insightful articles!
-Make sure to also check out the Available Business Programs for international students!
+If you would like to read more about Japan, visit the Study in Japan page for more insightful articles.
+Make sure to also check out the Available Business Programs for international students.

 About the Author: Hyun Lee